Wednesday, August 29, 2012

 PARIS

 The photos in this section of the blog are a collection of images that caught my eye.
-Only some of them were taken in the Marais.
+Some of them were taken in the Marais.

 Paris fashion, 2012